 - Supraorbital nerve: Branch of the opthalmic nerve which supplies a large portion of the scalp between the anterolateral forehead and the vertex.

 - Zygomaticotemporal nerve: Branch of the maxillary nerve, this supplies the temple.

 - Auriculotemporal nerve: Branch of the mandibular nerve which supplies skin anterosuperior to the auricle.

-- Lesser occipital nerve: Branch of the anterior rami of C2 and 3 supplies behind the ear.
+- Lesser occipital nerve – derived from the anterior rami (division) of C2, and supplies the skin behind the ear.

-- Greater occipital nerve: Branch of the anterior rami of C2 and 3 supplies the posterior scalp up to the vertex.
+- Greater occipital nerve – derived from the posterior rami (division) of C2, and supplies the skin of the posterior scalp up to the vertex.